KeithG33/ChessBot-Battleground/README.md

 chessbot download
 ```

 By default, the latest release will be downloaded into the `ChessBot-Battleground/dataset/` directory, or the current working directory if the package has been pip installed.
-Use `--output-dir` to select the output path.

 ### 3. Models & Training
 After installation and downloading, it's time to write a model and let it gobble up data.
 Writing a model and training was covered above, so first check that out.
 Here I'll show the CLI version of training.
 First register your model, and then configure `model.path` and `model.name` to load the model.
 Either set this in the config file, or use the command overrides: